 - Flagstone Patios – With each stone being a different size and shape, you’ll never have two areas that look the exact same.
 Flagstone is a great choice for those who prefer natural, classic styles.

-- Roman Clay Pavers – These pavers come in rich, deep, earthy colors.
+- Clay Pavers – These pavers come in rich, deep, earthy colors.
 As a design choice they offer attractive design options, are relatively inexpensive, and will last for years.
 There are multiple designs which will provide you with plenty of opportunities to find the right style; for a complete list of patio designs, visit here.

 4. Retaining Walls